 Alternative School for Sportsman (SAS) is a high school for those who need a unique time schedule due to their professional sports activities.
 The school also has esports programmes to offer, where youngsters can learn about coaching, marketing, esports law or investment.

 The school’s vision is to provide opportunities to its students to start their career in the gaming and competitive industries.

 While degrees are mostly absent, extra-curricular esports is prevalent in the CEE region.
 The K&H University Esports Cup in Hungary last year presented a 3,000,000 HUF (~£6900) total prize pool Cup for students of the eight participating Hungarian universities.

 Running since 2018, ERBUD University Esports – EDU, part of Amazon University Esports, involves 40 Polish universities across the country competing in League of Legends and CS:GO.

-In Croatia, the Student Esports Tournament features eight teams from colleges that teach electrical engineering, computing and other IT courses.
+In Croatia, the Student Esports Tournament features 16 teams from institutions that teach electrical engineering, computing and other IT courses, and acts as a qualifier for international collegiate competitions such as Amazon University Esports and UniRocketeers.
 Meanwhile, UniCup, UNI MSR and Esport Liga Vysokých škol provide numerous opportunities and some prize money for students of Slovak and Czech universities to show their skills.